The AAV Digital Twin 1.0

 WHAT COMES NEXT

 Version 1.0 addresses capsid discovery.
-Version 2.0 extends into the bottlenecks that sit between a promising capsid and a viable IND.
+Version 2.0 extends into the three bottlenecks that determine whether a promising capsid becomes a viable IND candidate : 1) the immune system, 2) the full vector system, and 3) the translatability gap.

 If any of these gaps appear in your program, or if Version 2.0 describes where your program is heading, the conversation is open.